October is National Domestic and Abuse Awareness Month, however this is a topic to be address all year long – Every. Single. Day.

 - Lack of concentration

-- Eating Disorders (severe weight loss or gain)
+- Eating Disorders (severe weight loss or rapid weight gain)

 - Age inappropriate behaviors (parents other children or is extremely immature